chooper/csc-251/udping/README.md

 ==========

 This was written for a CS class, specifically CSC 251 aka Net-Centric Computing at ECSU.
-The spec is behind a login form, but essentially:

-Message format is a space-separated ascii string in the form of:
+The spec is behind a login form, but essentially the message format is a space-separated ascii string in the form of:

     ping sequence_number time